scipy-conference/scipy_proceedings/papers/shoaib_kamil/shoaib_kamil.rst

 interpreted function is being called.

-Asp (a recursive acronym for "Asp is SEJITS for Python") is a collection of libraries that realizes  the SEJITS approach in Python, using Python both as the host language (i.e. application programmers write their code in Python) and as the transformation system (code generation and transformation are also performed in Python).
-Specializers are encapsulated through classes and inheritance; other SEJITS implementations could use mechanisms such as decorators.
+Asp (a recursive acronym for "Asp is SEJITS for Python") is a collection of libraries that realizes  the SEJITS approach in Python, using Python both as the language in which application programmers write their code (the *host language*) and the language in which  transformations and code generation are carried out (the *transformation language*).
+Note that in general the host and transformation languages need not be the same, but Python happily serves both purposes well.

 Specifically, Asp provides a framework for creating Python classes (*specializers*) each